• Home

 This means that putting “CTTO” in your social media posts may not be enough to satisfy the requirements of the law, which is to mention the source and the name of the author (if available) – even if your usage falls under fair use and you may not need to ask the permission of the copyright owner.

-In summary, you should avoid using CTTO because it is not the correct way to give credit to the copyright owner.
+To summarize, you should avoid using CTTO because it is not the correct way to give credit to the copyright owner.
 Doing so may open you to legal troubles if the original author decides to pursue a copyright infringement case against you (although such cases are rare in the context of social media).

 What is the Correct Way to Give Credit to the Copyright Owner?